-Nomination and Remuneration Committee perform their duties according to the scope and responsibility defined by the charter of the Nomination and Remuneration Committee in order to:
+Nomination and Remuneration Committee perform their duties and revise the charter according to the responsibility defined by the Charter of the Nomination and Remuneration Committee in order to:

-Consider and express opinion on the election of directors, sub-committee and executives in replacement of the resigned position and propose to the meeting of the Board of Directors for approval.

-- Consider and express opinion on the election of directors retiring by rotation and propose this matter to the Board of Directors before seeking approval from the Annual General Meeting of Shareholders 2021.
-Also, the Company complies with corporate governance principles by giving opportunity to all shareholders to nominate qualified person to be elected as the director.
-However, there was no nomination sent to the Company. - 2.
-Consider and express opinion on fixing remuneration for directors and propose to the Board of Directors before seeking approval from the Annual General Meeting of Shareholders 2021. - 3.
-Consider the omission of allowance payment for directors and bonus payment for executives for 2021. - 4.
-Consider self-assessment results of the Nomination and Remuneration Committee. - 5.
+- 1. Consider and express opinion on the election of directors in replacement of the resigned position and propose to the meeting of the Board of Directors for approval. - 2.
+Consider and express opinion on the election of directors retiring by rotation and propose this matter to the Board of Directors to seek approval from the Annual General Meeting of Shareholders 2022, the Company adhering to corporate governance principles by giving opportunity to all shareholders to nominate qualified person to be elected as the director.
+However, there was no nomination sent to the Company. - 3.
+Consider and express opinion on fixing remuneration for directors and propose to the Board of Directors before seeking approval from the Annual General Meeting of Shareholders 2022. - 4.
+Consider the allocation of allowance payment for directors and bonus payment for executives for 2022. - 5.
+Consider self-assessment results of the Nomination and Remuneration Committee. - 6.
 Consider performance appraisal results of Chief Executive Officer.